 Can I drink alcohol in public in Iceland?

-What would you like to do for your first time in Iceland?
+What would you like to do on your first time in Iceland?
 Which season would you choose?
-Have you visited Iceland before, and is there something that we missed?
-Share your thoughts in the comment section below!
+Have you visited Iceland before, and is there something we missed?
+Share your thoughts in the comments below!